onsi/ginkgo/docs/index.md

 > It is also a mistake to *initialize* a closure variable in a container block.
 If one of your `It`s mutates that variable, subsequent `It`s will receive the mutated value.
 This is a case of test pollution and can be hard to track down.  **Always initialize your variables in `BeforeEach` blocks.**

-If you'd like to get information, at runtime about the current test, you can use `CurrentGinkgoTestDescription()` from within any `It` or `BeforeEach`/`JustBeforeEach`/`JustAfterEach`/`AfterEach` block.
-The `CurrentGinkgoTestDescription` returned by this call has a variety of information about the currently running test including the filename, line number, text in the `It` block, and text in the surrounding container blocks.
+If you'd like to get information, at runtime about the current test, you can use `CurrentSpec()` from within any `It` or `BeforeEach`/`JustBeforeEach`/`JustAfterEach`/`AfterEach` block.
+The `Summary` returned by this call has a variety of information about the currently running test and is documented [here](https://pkg.go.dev/github.com/onsi/ginkgo/types#Summary).

 ### Separating Creation and Configuration: `JustBeforeEach`